Parenting styles: Toxic parenting

 Toxic parenting is poor parenting, with a toxic relationship between the parent and child.
 It results in complete disruption of the child's ability to identify themselves and reduced self-esteem, neglecting the needs of the child.
 Abuse is sometimes seen in this parenting style.
 Adults who had toxic parents are mostly unable to recognize toxic parenting behavior in themselves.
-Children with toxic and/or abusive parents often grow up with psychological and behavioral damages.
+Children with toxic and/or abusive parents often grow up with psychological and behavioral damage.
 Some of the behaviors of toxic parenting include talking over their child, being in a cycle of negative thinking, being overly critical towards their children, and using guilt to control their child.

 Pathogenic parenting

 Pathogenic parenting refers to parenting style practices that are so aberrant and distorted that they produce significant psychopathology in the child.
 This may lead to child psychological abuse (DSM-5 V995.51).
-It is generally used in the context of distortions to the child's attachment system, since the attachment system does not spontaneously or independently dysfunction.
+It is generally used in the context of distortions to the child's attachment system since the attachment system does not spontaneously or independently dysfunctional.